HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 Nearly all usage of prefixed functions (98%) is to specify gradients, even though [this has not been necessary since 2014](https://caniuse.com/css-gradients).
 The most popular of these is `-webkit-linear-gradient()` used in over a quarter of pages examined.
 The remaining <2% is primarily for calc, [for which a prefix has not been necessary since 2013](https://caniuse.com/calc).

 {{ figure_markup(
-  caption="Percent of occurrences of vendor-prefixed functions on mobile pages that specify gradients.", content="98.22%", classes="big-number", sheets_gid="1586213539",
+  caption="Percent of gradient functions across all occurrences of vendor-prefixed functions in mobile pages", content="98.22%", classes="big-number", sheets_gid="1586213539",